 What Are The Types Of Interactions Between Organisms?: Importance & Examples

-Edited By Irshad Anwar | Updated on Sep 18, 2024 07:01 PM IST
+Edited By Irshad Anwar | Updated on Nov 12, 2024 01:45 PM IST

-Definition Of Biological Interaction
+Definition of Ecological Interaction

-Types Of Biological Interactions
+Types of Ecological Interactions

-Biological interaction is the term applied to different forms taken by interactions between an ecosystem's organisms with one another.
+Ecological interaction is the term applied to different forms taken by interactions between an ecosystem's organisms with one another.
 This influences the potential survival positively or negatively, reproduction, and evolutionary fitness.
 As such, these interactions play a critical role in maintaining ecological balance and biodiversity.

-Biological interactions can be categorized into the following kinds based on the nature and impact of the relationships in question.
+Animal interactions can be categorized into the following kinds based on the nature and impact of the relationships in question.

-• Mutualism: Both species benefit; and lead to cooperative relationships that increase survival and reproductive success.
+• Mutualism: Both species benefit and lead to cooperative relationships that increase survival and reproductive success.

 • Commensalism: One species benefits without bothering the other.
 Frequently, one organism is using another for transportation or habitat.